rnarlo/cmsc127-final/README.md

 <hr>

-1. Install MySQL Connector using:
+1. Install MySQL Connector using either of the following:
    ```
    pip install mysql-connector
    ```
-   or
    ```
    pip3 install mysql-connector
    ```